Welcome to Undergraduate Advising in Mathematics

 Schedule an appointment

-UHP students and those following the actuarial science specialization should email to schedule an appointment; all others email email@example.com.
+Students following the actuarial science specialization, in the UHP program, and/or wanting to meet with a faculty advisor should email firstname.lastname@example.org to schedule an appointment; all others email email@example.com.
 A 30-minute appointment is ideal for:

 - Declaring a major in mathematics (B.A.)